TimeTamerAI/docker-compose/README.md

 # docker-compose
 To develop on local host create a directory called TimeTamer

-under that copy the docker-compose.yaml
+under that copy docker-compose.yaml and init_db.sql

 while in TimeTamer directory: